Cobra: Game of the Normandy Breakout: Contents

-Following D-Day, German forces prevented an Allied breakthrough, pinning them in the Contentin Peninsula of Normandy for seven weeks.
-In July 1944, while British and Canadian forces engaged the majority of the German defenses at Caen in Operation Goodwood, the First United States Army under the command of Lieutenant General Omar Bradley, assisted by George S. Patton's Third United States Army, launched Operation Cobra against the remaining German forces in their sector, hoping to break out of the bocages of Normandy and into the open countryside of Brittany.
+Following D-Day, German forces prevented an Allied breakthrough, pinning them in a bridgehead which included the Contentin Peninsula of Normandy for seven weeks.
+In July 1944, while British and Canadian forces engaged the majority of the German panzer divisions east and south of Caen in Operation Goodwood, the First United States Army under the command of Lieutenant General Omar Bradley, assisted by George S. Patton's Third United States Army, launched Operation Cobra against the remaining German forces in their sector, hoping to break out of the bocages of Normandy and into the open countryside of Brittany.

 Cobra is a game in that simulates the summer offensive.
-Despite only referencing Operation Cobra in its title, the game covers the entire Normandy struggle, both the American "Operation Cobra", and the British/Canadian "Operation Goodwood."
+Despite only referencing Operation Cobra in its title, the game covers the entire Normandy struggle, both the American "Operation Cobra", and the less successful British/Canadian "Operation Goodwood."
 It can be played with two players (Germans versus Allies), or as a three-player game, with the American and British/Canadian forces divided between two players.